osamaashraf6/School-Library-OOP-Ruby/README.md

 ### Key Features <a name="key-features"></a>

-> Describe between 1-3 key features of the application.
+- [ ] Add Person class and his method👌
+- [ ] Add Student class and his method💯

-- [ ] Created a database named vet_clinic.
+- [ ] Add Teachers class and his method👌
-- [ ] Created a table named animals with corresponding columns upon the requirements💯
-- [ ] Inserted data of 4 animals with the corresponding name, date_of_birth, weight, neutered status, and escape attempts👌

 <p align="right">(<a href="#readme-top">back to top</a>)</p>